yorkshire-pudding/date_repeat_entity/README.txt

 * The module will create two additional fields for each enabled content type.

 * If necessary, add a date field to each content type.
+(Make sure the date field is configured as a repeating date with an end date.)

 -- CUSTOMIZATION --